Update Jul 29, 2021: The Papers We Love video is available and included in this post.

 (A recent Google trends search corroborates this observation.)

-The rubric composed of a set of subjective measures intended to accentuate the design decision differences between the services.
+The rubric comprises a set of subjective measures intended to accentuate the design decision differences between the services.

 - Paper faithfulness: How closely does the implementation follow the original paper?